Jack Bergman: Marriage

 Bergman voted against the "Respect for Marriage Act" codifying Loving v.
 Virginia and Obergefell v.
 Hodges, recognizing marriages across state lines regardless of "sex, race, ethnicity, or national origin of those individuals."

 Military

-Bergman sided with President Trump on barring transgender individuals from the military.
+In August 2017, Bergman sided with then-President Donald Trump on barring transgender individuals from the military.

 2020 presidential election

 After Joe Biden won the 2020 presidential election and Trump refused to concede, Bergman announced he would oppose the confirmation of the Electoral College's vote in Congress.

-In December 2020, Bergman was one of 126 Republican members of the House of Representatives to sign an amicus brief in support of Texas v.
-Pennsylvania, a lawsuit filed at the United States Supreme Court contesting the results of the 2020 presidential election, in which Biden defeated Trump.

 In January 2021, Bergman announced his intention to object to the certification of the Electoral College results.

+Israel

+Bergman has been a vocal supporter of Israel's right to defend itself and voted to provide Israel with support following the 2023 Hamas attack on Israel.